syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Layout.md

 {% endtabs %}
 ![Expand and collpase in Xamarin.Forms diagram](Layout_images/Layout_img1.jpeg)

+N> Expand and collapse support not provided in Xamarin.Forms.UWP

 ## Drag-and-drop support for directed tree layout
 It is easier to drag a child or parent node to some other node in the directed tree layout.
 The following code shows how to enable draggable option in layout.
 {% tabs %}